2 attorneys general to subpoena Trump Organization, IRS

 To help answer those questions, the subpoenas are asking for records of payments to Trump from state government and federal agencies that patronized the hotel.
 They’re also seeking information proving that hotel revenues are going to the president through his affiliated entities, including The Donald J. Trump Revocable Trust.
 Most of the records are being requested back to Jan.
 1, 2015.

 The Justice Department declined to comment.
-Neither the Trump Organization nor the White House immediately responded to a request for comment Tuesday.
+Neither the Trump Organization, Trump’s personal attorney on the case, William S. Consovoy, nor the White House immediately responded to a request for comment Tuesday.

 Trump’s Justice Department lawyers have previously argued that earnings from such business activity as hotels stays don’t qualify as emoluments.
 And in court papers last week challenging the judge’s decision to move the case forward, Justice lawyers objected to any discovery on a sitting president in order to avoid a “constitutional confrontation.”
 They also argued that any discovery would “be a distraction to the President’s performance of his constitutional duties.”